A 3-day microgap in Bournemouth, England

 Arriving early, ready to make the most of our first day, we dropped our bags and headed straight out to pick up our bikes from Front Bike Hire.
 We rented the bikes for 3 days because we knew most of our adventure was laid out between Bournemouth town centre and Hengistbury Head, a stretch of the coast which has dedicated bike lanes right along the ocean front.
 Cycling is honestly a beautiful way to get around whilst you’re down here… it’s scenic, you get some exercise, you can inhale the gorgeous sea air and you don’t have to park up and pay for parking every time you go venture out.
 Cycling along the seafront is a popular thing to do down here in Bournemouth.

-Ever ready to make the most of the sunshine, we opted for brunch at Urban Reef out on the deck (so many of you recommended this place!) and enjoyed more surfers soaking up the waves as we tucked into our sticky toffee pudding and ice cream looking over Boscombe pier.
+Keen to make the most of the sunshine ourselves, we opted for brunch at Urban Reef out on the deck (so many of you recommended this place!) and enjoyed more surfers soaking up the waves as we tucked into our sticky toffee pudding and ice cream looking over Boscombe pier.

 We kind of did this in the wrong order because we definitely got carried away with the gorgeous lunch menu and ended up only just about squeezing into our wetsuits ready for a bit of ocean adventure… haha!